Broken Symmetry in Ideal Chern Bands

+\emph{Evidence for the FCIs and the emergent Fermi liquid.} --- We now provide more numerical evidence on the FCIs at $\nu=1/3$ and the Fermi liquid at $\nu=2/3$ in the cTBG ideal band.
 The most straightforward signature of the $\nu=1/3$ Laughlin-like model FCIs is the three exactly zero-energy ground states with momenta predicted by the Haldane statistics~\cite{PhysRevX.1.021014,bernevigEmergentManybodyTranslational2012}.
 This can be clearly seen in the low-lying energy spectrum for any finite system [Fig.~\ref{fig:FCI_broken_symmetry}(a)].
 The ground-state topological order can be further diagnosed by the particle-cut entanglement spectrum~\cite{li_entanglement_2008,sterdyniak_extracting_2011}.
 Here, we divide the whole system into $N_A$ and $N_B=N-N_A$ electrons.
 By tracing out the subsystem $B$, we effectively create holes in the system, so the reduced density matrix of the subsystem $A$, $\rho_A=\text{tr}_B[\frac{1}{3}\sum_{i=1}^{3}|\Psi_i\rangle\langle\Psi_i|]$, contains the information of the quasihole excitations above the ground states $|\Psi_i\rangle$.
 In Fig.~\ref{fig:FCI_broken_symmetry}(b), we display the particle-cut entanglement spectrum, which is the spectrum of $-\log\rho_A$, for the three zero modes.
 There is a narrow band at the bottom of the entanglement spectrum, in which the number of levels matches the quasihole counting of the $\nu=1/3$ Laughlin state.
 More entanglement levels appear at very high entanglement energies above $\xi\approx 50$.
 However, as these levels correspond to exponentially small eigenvalues of $\rho_A$ beyond the machine precision limit, we attribute them to numerical noise.
 Therefore, the entanglement spectrum of the zero modes at $\nu=1/3$ in fact has an infinite entanglement gap, which is a remarkable feature of model wavefunctions~\cite{li_entanglement_2008,PhysRevLett.116.216802}.
 Both the energy spectrum and the ground-state entanglement spectrum strongly indicate the existence of Laughlin-like model FCIs at $\nu=1/3$ and rule out the possibility of a trivial charge density wave.